Table of Contents

 - Knowing your customer is as important as ever: Be on their platforms, stand out, and hire a team that can help you stand out.

-The key challenges faced by content marketers are:
+The key challenges marketers face are:

 Consistent creation of relevant and exciting content

 Measuring the ROI of content

 Content marketing is time-consuming and only measurable in the long run